tychonievich/graphics/md/text/grid-fluids.md

 When energy is removed because of how we discretize and solve a system, that energy loss is called "numerical damping."

-Many approaches have been proposed for removing numerical damping, generally either by taking some kind of measure of energy or vorticity prior to performing advection and divergence removal and then re-inserting a similar level afterwards or by adding in some kind of particle-based vorticity tracker.
+Many approaches have been proposed for removing numerical damping, generally either by taking some kind of measure of energy or vorticity prior to performing advection and divergence removal and then re-inserting a similar level afterward or by adding in some kind of particle-based vorticity tracker.
 There are also techniques that re-pose the entire fluid problem, for example in terms of [circulation](http://geometry.caltech.edu/pubs/ETKSD07.pdf) or [turbulence](http://geometry.caltech.edu/pubs/LCDZL20.pdf).

 # Advection

-All fluid properties (velocity, temperature, color, etc) move with the fluid.
+All fluid properties (velocity, temperature, color, etc.) move with the fluid.
 This is called "advection";
 the movement of momentum along the velocity field is called "self-advection".